 The nomination of each of the nominees listed below to serve for a one-year term was approved by the board.
-The name, age, position, business experience and principal occupation and employment of each director nominee is provided below, including service as directors of our wholly owned subsidiary, Corning Natural Gas Corporation ("Corning Gas").
+The name, age, position, business experience, and principal occupation and employment of each director nominee is provided below, including service as directors of our wholly owned subsidiary, Corning Natural Gas Corporation ("Corning Gas").

 Name Age Position Director of the Company Since Director of Corning Gas Since

-Henry B. Cook, Jr. 71 Chairman of the Board and Director 2013 2007
+Henry B. Cook, Jr. 72 Chairman of the Board and Director 2013 2007

-Michael I. German 68 Chief Executive Officer and Director 2013 2006
+Michael I. German 69 Chief Executive Officer, President, and Director 2013 2006

-Ted W. Gibson 76 Director 2013 2006
+Ted W. Gibson 77 Director 2013 2006

-Robert B. Johnston 54 Director 2014 2014
+Robert B. Johnston 55 Director 2014 2014

-Joseph P. Mirabito 60 Director 2013 2010
+Joseph P. Mirabito 61 Director 2013 2010

-William Mirabito 58 Director 2013 2010
+William Mirabito 59 Director 2013 2010

-George J. Welch 73 Director 2013 2007
+George J. Welch 74 Director 2013 2007

-John B. Williamson III 64 Director 2013 2010
+John B. Williamson III 65 Director 2013 2010

-Henry B. Cook, Jr. is our chairman of the board of directors and has served as a director of the Company since its organization in 2013 and a director of Corning Gas since May 2007.
-Mr. Cook is also a director of the Corning Natural Gas Appliance Corporation ("Corning Appliance").
-He has served as the president of Triple Cities Acquisition, LLC, a heavy truck parts and vehicle dealer, and Roadwolf Transportation Products, LLC, an importer of heavy duty truck parts, since 2001.
+Henry B. Cook, Jr. is our chairman of the board of directors and has served as a director since May 2007.
+He has served as the president of Triple Cities Acquisition, LLC, a heavy truck parts and vehicle dealer, and Roadwolf Transportation Products, LLC, an importer of heavy-duty truck parts, since 2001.
 Mr. Cook has exhibited his expertise in the development and management of the business of those two companies.
-This business experience, together with the expertise about our business and operations derived from his years of service on the board of the Company and leadership as chairman of the board led the board of directors to conclude that Mr. Cook has the judgment and skills desired for continued service on the board.
+This business experience, together with the expertise about our business and operations derived from his years of service on the board of the Company and leadership as chairman of the board, led the board of directors to conclude that Mr. Cook has the judgment and skills desired for continued service on the board.
 He is not related to Matthew J. Cook, our vice president - operations.

-Michael I. German has served as our chief executive officer, president and director of the Company since its organization in 2013 and has been the chief executive officer, president and a director of Corning Gas since December 2006.
-Mr. German also serves as president of our subsidiaries Corning Appliance and Pike County Light & Power Company ("Pike"), and our joint venture investments, Leatherstocking Gas Company, LLC ("Leatherstocking Gas") and Leatherstocking Pipeline Company, LLC ("Leatherstocking Pipeline") and serves on the boards of Leatherstocking Gas, Leatherstocking Pipeline and Pike.
-Prior to joining the Company, he was senior vice president, utility operations for Southern Union Company where he was responsible for gas utility operations in Missouri, Pennsylvania, Rhode Island and Massachusetts.
-From 1994 to 2005, Mr. German held several senior positions at Energy East Corporation, a publicly-held energy services and delivery company, including president of several utilities.
+Michael I. German has served as our chief executive officer, president, and director since December 2006.
+Mr. German serves as president of Corning Gas, Corning Natural Gas Appliance Corporation ("Corning Appliance"), Pike County Light & Power Company ("Pike"), and our joint venture investments, Leatherstocking Gas Company, LLC ("Leatherstocking Gas") and Leatherstocking Pipeline Company, LLC ("Leatherstocking Pipeline").
+He also serves on the boards of Leatherstocking Gas, Leatherstocking Pipeline, and Pike.
+Prior to joining the Company, he was senior vice president, utility operations for Southern Union Company where he was responsible for gas utility operations in Missouri, Pennsylvania, Rhode Island, and Massachusetts.
+From 1994 to 2005, Mr. German held several senior positions at Energy East Corporation, a publicly held energy services and delivery company, including president of several utilities.
 From 1978 to 1994, Mr. German worked at the American Gas Association, finishing as senior vice president.
-From 1976 to 1978, Mr. German worked for US Energy Research and Development Administration.
-Mr. German is a board member of the Northeast Gas Association, Ampco Pittsburgh Corporation and several non-profit organizations.
-Mr. German's role as president and chief executive officer and responsibility for the day-to-day operations and significant strategic initiatives, as well as his extensive experience in utility and public company operations, led the board to conclude that Mr. German should continue to serve as a director.
+From 1976 to 1978, Mr. German worked for the US Energy Research and Development Administration.
+Mr. German is a board member of the Northeast Gas Association, Ampco Pittsburgh Corporation, and several non-profit organizations.
+Mr. German's role as president and chief executive officer, responsibility for the day-to-day operations and significant strategic initiatives, as well as his extensive experience in utility and public company operations led the board to conclude that Mr. German should continue to serve as a director.